mulle-sde/mulle-todo/README.md

 - `mulle-todo down <number>` - Move an item down in the list
 - `mulle-todo scan` - Scan source files for TODO comments (experimental)
 - `mulle-todo scan-import` - Import scanned TODOs into your list (experimental)
+- `mulle-todo install-shell-integration` - Install shell integration into your shell profile

 ### Options